-The executor, or the person in charge of the decedent’s estate, will handle their taxes.
+When an individual passes away, the executor, or the person in charge of the decedent’s estate, will handle their taxes.
 If the deceased didn’t leave a will, it’s up to the court to select the executor.
-If they were married, the spouse can file the tax return using the married filing jointly status.
+If the person was married, the spouse can file the tax return using the married filing jointly status.

 The executor is responsible for paying taxes using money from the estate.
 It’s important not to distribute money to any beneficiaries until the taxes are paid off.
 If there’s not enough money in the estate to cover the taxes, the debt doesn’t carry over to the executor or beneficiaries.